romankurnovskii/romankurnovskii.github.io/content/docs/90daysofdevops/day59.md

 ```

 ## Ресурсы
-I have listed a lot of resources down below and I think this topic has been covered so many times out there, If you have additional resources be sure to raise a PR with your resources and I will be happy to review and add them to the list.

 - [What is Infrastructure as Code?
 Difference of Infrastructure as Code Tools ](https://www.youtube.com/watch?v=POPP2WTJ8es)
 - [Terraform Tutorial | Terraform Course Overview 2021](https://www.youtube.com/watch?v=m3cKkYXl-8o)